-Most users say this kit makes an enema virtually pain-free.
-Open top stainless steel bucket allows for easy cleaning.
+Offers a low-discomfort experience.
+Open-top stainless steel bucket allows for easy cleaning.
 Adjustable clamps allow you to control the flow of liquids.
 Free of BPA and phthalates.
 Sent in discreet packaging.

-Some say the insertion tips feel cheap.
+Quality isn't what some expected for the price, and some say the insertion tips feel cheap.

 Some who ordered the product online found that some parts were missing.